Your employment rights during COVID-19

 You are allowed to take 3 days force majeure leave in a 12-month period, or 5 days in a 36 month period.
 You can ask your employer to allow you to take the full 5 days paid force majeure leave together.

-You normally give your employer 6 weeks’ notice if you want to take parental or parent’s leave, but you can ask your employer to wave this notice period.
+You normally give your employer 6 weeks’ notice if you want to take parental or parent’s leave, but you can ask your employer to waive this notice period.

 Your employer does not have to pay you when you are on parental or parent’s leave.
 If you are on parent’s leave you can apply for Parent’s Benefit.
 If you are on parental leave, you can apply for means-tested Supplementary Welfare Allowance.